radchukv/sTraitChange/README.md

 devtools::install_github("radchukv/sTraitChange")
 ```

-This should take approximately XX seconds on the computer with the
+This should take about 20 seconds on the computer with the recommended
-recommended specs.
+specs.

 ## Demo